openvinotoolkit/training_extensions/pytorch_toolkit/action_recognition/README.md

 ```

 ## Train/Eval

 After you prepared the data, you can train or validate your model.
 Use commands below as an example.

-### Command line options
+### Command-Line Options

-For complete list of options run `python3 main.py --help`.
-Here is the summary of some important options:
+For complete list of options, run `python3 main.py --help`.
+The summary of some important options:

-* `--result-path` -- Directory where logs and checkpoints will be stored.
-If you provide path to an directory from previous runs, the training will be resumed from latest checkpoint unless `--no-resume-train` is provided.
+* `--result-path` -- Directory where logs and checkpoints are stored.
+If you provide the path to a directory from previous runs, the training is resumed from the latest checkpoint unless you provide `--no-resume-train`.
 * `--model` -- Name of the model.
-The string before the first underscore symbol may be recognized as an encoder name (e.g. resnet34_vtn)en *ENCODER_DECODER*, you can find all implemented models at: `./action_recognition/models/`.
+The string before the first underscore symbol may be recognized as an encoder name (like resnet34_vtn)en *ENCODER_DECODER*.
+You can find all implemented models at: `./action_recognition/models/`.
 * `--clip-size` -- Number of frames in input clips.
-Note that you should multiply it by `--st` to get effective temporal receptive field
+Note that you should multiply it by `--st` to get effective temporal receptive field.
-* `--st` -- Number of skipped frames, when sampling input clip. e.g. if st=2 then every 2nd frame will be skipped.
+* `--st` -- Number of skipped frames when sampling input clip.
+For example, if st=2, every second frame is  skipped.
-* `--resume-path` -- Path to checkpoint with pre-trained model, either for validation or fine-tuning.
+* `--resume-path` -- Path to checkpoint with a pretrained model, either for validation or fine-tuning.
-* `--no-cuda` -- Use this option in environment without CUDA
+* `--no-cuda` -- Use this option in an environment without CUDA

 ### Examples

-#### Validate trained model
+#### Validate a Trained Model

 ```bash
 python3 main.py --root-path ~/data --result-path ~/logs/ --dataset kinetics --model resnet34_vtn \
     --batch 64 -j 12 --clip-size 16 --st 2 --no-train --no-val --test --pretrain-path ~/resnet34_vtn.pth
 ```

-#### Train model (with ImageNet pretrain)
+#### Train a Model (with ImageNet\* Pretrain)

 ```bash
 python3 main.py --root-path ~/data --result-path ~/logs/experiment_name --dataset kinetics --model resnet34_vtn \
     --batch 64 -j 12 --clip-size 16 --st 2 --epochs 120 --lr 1e-4
 ```

-#### Continue training from checkpoint
+#### Continue Training from a Checkpoint

 ```bash
 python3 main.py --root-path ~/data --result-path ~/logs/experiment_name --dataset kinetics --model resnet34_vtn \
     --batch 64 -j 12 --clip-size 16 --st 2 --epochs 120 --lr 1e-4 --resume-path ~/save_100.pth
 ```

-#### Continue training from last checkpoint
+#### Continue Training from the Last Checkpoint

 ```bash
 python3 main.py --root-path ~/data --result-path ~/logs/experiment_name/2 --dataset kinetics --model resnet34_vtn  \
     --batch 64 -j 12 --clip-size 16 --st 2 --epochs 120 --lr 1e-4
 ```

-#### Fine-tune pretrained model (e.g. from Kinetics to UCF)
+#### Fine-tune a Pretrained Model (for example, from Kinetics to UCF)

 ```bash
 python3 main.py --root-path ~/data --result-path ~/logs/ --dataset ucf101 --model resnet34_vtn \
     --batch 64 -j 12 --clip-size 16 --st 2 --lr 1e-5 --pretrain-path ~/resnet34_vtn_kinetcs.pth
 ```

-#### Convert model to ONNX and OpenVINO format:
+#### Convert a Model to the ONNX\* and OpenVINO&trade; format

-**NOTE** Modules that used `LayerNormalization` can be converted to ONNX only with flag `--no-layer-norm`,
-  but this may lead to decrease the accuracy of converted model.
+**NOTE** Modules that used `LayerNormalization` can be converted to ONNX\* only with the `--no-layer-norm` > flag, but this might decrease the accuracy of the converted model.
-  Otherwise the script will crash with message `RuntimeError: ONNX export failed: Couldn't export operator aten::std`.
+> Otherwise, the script crashes with the following message: `RuntimeError: ONNX export failed: Couldn't export operator aten::std`.

 PyTorch to ONNX:
 ```bash
 python3 main.py --model resnet34_vtn --clip-size 16 --st 2 --pretrain-path ~/resnet34_vtn_kinetics.pth --onnx resnet34_vtn.onnx
 ```

-ONNX to OpenVINO:
+ONNX to OpenVINO&trade;:
 ```bash
 mo.py --input_model resnet34_vtn.onnx --input_shape '[1,16,3,224,224]'
 ```

-## Models
+## Pretrained Models
-We provide some pre-trained models for your convenience:

 | Model| Input | Dataset | Video@1| Checkpoint  |  Command |
 |---|---|---|---|---|---|